rpicard/alter-hn/README.md

 ![Add an [l+c] link to open the link and comments in one click](screenshots/lpc-link.png)

+## Hacking

+The plugin is built using the Firefox [add-on SDK](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/index.html).
+Follow the "Getting started" tutorial there to … get started.

+Try and match your code style to what already exists.
+Document your code thoroughly with comments.
+If your changes are fairly small, don't worry too much about it your first time.
+I'll let you know if there's anything I'd like you to change.

+If you want to make a sizable change, you should probably create an issue for it first.
+We can discuss it and decide if we want to move forward and the best way to approach it.

+If you have a question you can open a ticket in the [issue tracker](https://github.com/rpicard/alter-hn/issues), ping [@__rlp](https://twitter.com/__rlp) on Twitter, or email mail@robert.io.

 ## What's in store?

 See the [open issues](https://github.com/rpicard/alter-hn/issues?state=open) for a list of things to come.